M-Helmy/Resume.Mo/helloworld.md

 ### QUALIFICATIONS PROFILE<br/>
-Talented Software Engineer with Self-Motivated Attitude, With a robust grounding in Software/Web Development experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.
+Talented Web/Software Engineer with Self-Motivated Attitude, With a robust grounding in Software/Web Development experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.

 **📚 On Stack:**<br>